 - See what heart rate zones you trained in

 One single session can reveal a lot about your fitness level.
-Especially professional athletes or coaches can go deep into a training session to analyze heart rate stats, distances and power levels, for example, in order to reach peak performance.
+Especially professional athletes or coaches can go deep into a training session to analyze, for example, heart rate, distance, pace and power numbers in order to reach peak performance.

 Best things in life are made better by sharing them with someone.
 Even gingerbread protein pancakes.

 Polar Flow is many things, it’s a training log, an adventure map, a weight-loss companion… But it’s also a community.
 Among other things, you can follow your friends, comment and like their activities and see their training sessions on the Map in Polar Flow Explore.

 In the Community tab in the Polar Flow web service you’ll find Flow groups, Flow clubs and Flow events.

 Anyone can start a group in Polar Flow.
 There are groups for running for weight-loss, for different countries and different sports and much more.
 And if you don’t find a group you want, you can create it.
 Within the group you can see what others have been up to, get and give support and work together towards a common goal.

 Find your fitness club, see classes and schedules and share your sweaty successes.